RonLinu/ydownloader/README.md

    The web page itself is hosted on GitHub.

 NOTE 2: it is the WebSocket server itself that opens the web page by launching the default browser
 of the operating system.
+This makes the web application as easy to launch as a real desktop application.
-It is a convenient and automated process that is necessary to pass
+This convenient and automated process is also necessary to pass information to the JavaScript
-information to the JavaScript running the web app.
-This information is the web socket port number and
+running the web application.
+This information is the web socket port number and a security session
-a security session identifier, both are passed in the fragment identifier appended to the web page URL.
+identifier, both are passed in the fragment identifier appended to the web page URL.

 Opening the web page directly without the correct fragment identifier will issue an error message.